Skip to content

 people = await Resolver().resolve(people)

-objects withfor person in people
+• Iterating over the person objects with for person in people

 These processes are all encapsulated internally in pydantic-resolve.